learn-co-curriculum/cssi-prework-python-functions/README.md

 * An argument is the data you pass into the function's parameters when you call it: "Joe", "Jill", "Josie"

 ## Return Values

-When a function is invoked, the code block is executed.
-If you want to make use of a modified value elsewhere in the code, you need to return that value.
+So far, we've been ending our functions with `print` so that we can see the output of the function.
+However, we are going to move away from this from now on.
+When a function is invoked, the code block is executed and we want to take away a value that we can use in other parts of our code.
+Maybe we want to feed the value into another function, or save it to a database.
+If we use the `print` keyword, the return value will always be *nothing* or `'NoneType'`.
+If you want to make use of the value coming out of a function elsewhere in your code, you need to `return` that value.
 To return a variable use the `return` keyword.

 ```python
 def weird_math(x,y):